nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `quiz`

-<div markdown="span" class="alert alert-primary">:memo: Note: Once the user presses `y` or `n`, the review and success frequency of the flashcard is updated accordingly even if the user quit the quiz prematurely.
+<div markdown="span" class="alert alert-primary">:memo: Note: Once the user presses `y` or `n`, the review and success frequency of the flashcard is updated accordingly even if the user quits the quiz prematurely.
 </div>

 ### Sort all flashcards : `sort`